Advertiser Disclosure

 Social Assistance Payment Dates in Alberta

-The table below highlights the payment dates for AISH and income support in Alberta in 2023.
+The list below highlights the likely payment dates for AISH and income support in Alberta in 2024.

 How much is welfare in Alberta?
 The basic living allowance for AISH recipients is $1,787 per month.
 For income support, a single adult may receive up to $919 per month.